madickinson/Books-Read/Reading-List.md

 ﻿# Reading List
 ## Next in Line
- - Rushkoff, Douglas. *Throwing Rocks at the Google Bus: How Growth Became the Enemy of Prosperity.* Portfolio, 2016.
-Print.

  - Crawford, Matthew B. *Shop Class as Soulcraft: An Inquiry into the Value of Work.* Penguin (Non-Classics), 2010.
 Print.